canvas-medical/pydian/README.md

         }]
     }

 # A `Mapper` class that runs the provided function and some built-in post-processing features
+#   (e.g. empty value removal)
 mapper = Mapper(mapping_fn)

-# A result that syntactically matches the mapping!
+# A result that syntactically matches the mapping function!
 assert mapper(source) == {
     'static_value': 'Some static data',
     'res_id': 'Abc123',
     'res_list': [{
         'uppercase_nested_val': 'HERE!',
         'unwrapped_list': [1, 2, 3],
-        'maybe_present_value?': None,
+        # get(m, 'somekey.nope.not.there') was None, so it was removed automatically from the result
     }],
 }
 ```